bbauska/UofM-Inter-with-JavaScript/readme.md

-Now I don&apos;t really have time to do this right now, but I think what would be a great exercise for you, is to look at this code using **Inspect Element**.
-When you do that, and you click on those Open and Close buttons, you can really see that we&apos;re going in there and we&apos;re changing the DOM.
+Now I don&apos;t really have time to do this right now, but I think what would be a great exercise for you, is to look at this code using
+<b>Inspect Element</b>.
+When you do that, and you click on those Open and
+Close buttons, you can really see that we&apos;re going in there and we&apos;re changing the DOM.
 All those things, all those different styles, you can see them in effect.
 Make sure you&apos;re playing with this as you&apos;re